SAP/cloud-sdk-ios-fiori-ar/README.md

 An app developer needs to provide a scene of markers relative to an `Image` or `Object` anchor.
 Such scene creation is possible with Apple's [Reality Composer](https://developer.apple.com/augmented-reality/tools/) tool.

-Depending on how the scene is stored (`rcproject`, `.reality` or `.usdz` files) the app developer has to specify an appropiate loading strategy to populate the scene and the associated card data.
+Depending on how the scene is stored (`.rcproject`, `.reality` or `.usdz` files) the app developer has to specify an appropiate loading strategy to populate the scene and the associated card data.

-Cards support SwiftUI [ViewBuilder](https://developer.apple.com/documentation/swiftui/viewbuilder) to allow custom design.
+Cards and Markers support SwiftUI [ViewBuilder](https://developer.apple.com/documentation/swiftui/viewbuilder) to allow custom design.

-### Usage

-#### Reality Composer Strategy
+## Reality Composer

-##### Composing the scene
+### Composing the scene

 1. Open the Reality Composer app and create a scene with an image or object anchor
 2. Choose an image or scan an object and give the scene a name e.g. ExampleScene
-3. Place spheres in the desired position
+3. Place spheres in the desired positions
 4. Preview in AR to fine tune
 5. Name the spheres with a type that conforms to LosslessStringConvertable
-6. The name of the sphere will correspond to the `CardItemModel` ID
+6. The name of the sphere will correspond to the `CardItemModel` id
-7. Add the rcproject file in your xcode project
+7. Export the scene depending on the chosen supported loading strategy
+    - Export the scene as `.usdz` file (Enable usdz export in preferences or iOS app settings)
+    - Export the scene as a `.reality` file
+    - Save the entire project as an `.rcproject` with a single scene

 > **Notes**:
 - Reality Composer is required to scan an object when choosing an Object Anchor.